 Looking after our colleagues

 Our colleagues are at the heart of everything we do.
-They make a big difference to our customers, serving them well day in, day out, and we know that having happy, healthy, and engaged colleagues is critical to achieving our bold Next Level Sainsbury's ambitions and to the long-term success of our business.
+Their hard work, dedication and commitment to serving our customers day in, day out enables us to make good food, joyful, accessible, and affordable for everyone, every day.
+And we know that having happy, healthy, and engaged colleagues is critical to achieving our bold Next Level Sainsbury's ambitions and to the long-term success of our business.

 We recognise the impact of not supporting our colleagues in the right way, not only the effect this has on their health and wellbeing but also on reduced productivity, increased absence, and the impact on recruitment and retention.
-We have a wellbeing dashboard which enables us to monitor risks through insights such as; mental health and MSK related absence trends and colleague engagement scores across the business.
+We have a wellbeing dashboard which enables us to monitor risks and target interventions through insights such as; mental health and musculoskeletal related absence trends and colleague engagement scores across the business.

-Colleagues who feel their line manager takes a genuine interest in their wellbeing (%)707371
+of colleagues feel their line manager takes a genuine interest in their wellbeing

 Our approach